Baoding Military Academy: History

 To institutionalize military education, Li Hongzhang established the Tianjin Military Academy (天津武備學堂) in 1885, the first Chinese military academy for army officers.
 As part of his military reforms, he enlisted German advisers to support the academy's development.
 The move was supported by Anhui Army commander Zhou Shengchuan.
 The academy was to serve Anhui Army and Green Standard Army officers.
 Various practical military, mathematic and science subjects were taught at the academy.
 The instructors were German officers.
 Another program was started at the academy for five years in 1887 to train teenagers as new army officers.
 Mathematics, practical and technical subjects, sciences, foreign languages, Chinese Classics and history were taught at the school.
 Exams were administered to students.
 The instruction for Tianjin Military Academy was copied at the Weihaiwei and Shanhaiguan military schools.
 The 'maritime defense fund' supplied the budget for the Tianjin Military Academy, which was shared with the Tianjin Naval Academy.

 The Tianjin Military Academy in 1886 adopted as part of its curriculum the Romance of the Three Kingdoms.
+The students were divided into infantry, cavalry, artillery, engineering, and supply departments.
 Among its alumni were Wang Yingkai and Duan Qirui.
 Among its staff was Yinchang.

 The model was emulated by other influential officials such as Zhang Zhidong, Liu Mingchuan and Yuan Shikai.

 In 1902, Yuan Shikai, the Viceroy of Zhili Province and the Minister of Beiyang, founded an officer academy in Baoding, the capital of Zhili Province.
 Baoding was the headquarters for his New Army, which until 1901 was based in Xiaozhan, near Tianjin.
 The Boxer Protocol required the Qing government to demilitarize Tianjin and the New Army was relocated to Baoding.
 From 1902 to 1912, the officer academy in Baoding took on a number of different names, including the Beiyang Army Expedited Martial Studies Academy.
 The academy trained officers for the New Army, which was a significant factor in Yuan Shikai's rise to power at the end of the Qing dynasty and the pivotal role he played in the Xinhai Revolution.
 In 1912, after Yuan became the provisional president of the Republic of China, the academy was briefly moved to Beijing and became the Army Academy.
 In October 1912, the academy was relocated back to Baoding and formally became the Baoding Military Academy.
+The academy closed in 1923 due to the factionalism amongst the warlords.

+Motto

+The Baoding Military Academy school motto was "Be trustworthy, be punctual, and study diligently.
+Practice hard, love your school, and be patriotic."